Can a hernia self heal?

 Is it possible to 'heal' a hernia by yourself?

 While it is possible to live with an inguinal hernia, the likelihood of it 'going away' or repairing itself is negligible.
-Gentle abdominal muscle exercise, dietary regime change and a few other predisposing factors such as weight-loss and stopping smoking will all assist your general health and put less stress on your hernia site.
+Gentle abdominal muscle exercise, wearing our briefs, dietary regime change and a few other predisposing factors such as weight-loss and stopping smoking will all assist your general health and put less stress on your hernia site.

 If you can't or will not follow conventional medical wisdom e.g. hernia surgery and you are in reasonable shape and prepared to dedicate time and effort to the task there is hope.
 This site is a good starting point.